antoine-amara/staticpack/README.md

 Note this command will stop the development environment but it doesn't destroy dependencies or configurations.

-If you want to see all available commands to manipulate the development environment, just use `help` command:
+If you want to see all available commands, just use `help` command:

 ```shell
 make help